 ChristianityToday.com, a sister site of ManagingYourChurch.com, provides additional coverage from Friday's ruling.
 ManagingYourChurch.com covered the FFRF's previous challenge to the clergy housing allowance in 2011.

-For more help with understanding clergy housing allowances, pre-order the 2014 Church & Clergy Tax Guide.
+For more help with understanding clergy housing allowances, order the Church & Clergy Tax Guide.

 This content is designed to provide accurate and authoritative information in regard to the subject matter covered.
 It is published with the understanding that the publisher is not engaged in rendering legal, accounting, or other professional service.
 If legal advice or other expert assistance is required, the services of a competent professional person should be sought.
 "From a Declaration of Principles jointly adopted by a Committee of the American Bar Association and a Committee of Publishers and Associations."